The Ecological Footprint is the only standard of measuring how much nature humans have — and how much nature humans use.

-A non-profit organization called the Global Footprint Network is working with everyone to try and help us live good and healthy lives while existing within the “means of one planet.”
+It’s vital everyone work together to try and help us live good and healthy lives while existing within the “means of one planet.”

 Humans need what nature is capable of providing for us.
 Unfortunately, most of us don’t know how much natural resources we’re using.
 For that matter, we hardly know how much resources we have to use.